loteoo/hyperstatic/src/pages/Home/home.md

 # This site is fast

-It was built using an experimental code splitting and navigation layer on top of **Hyperapp 2.0**, then pre-rendered using a pupeteer script.
+It was built using an experimental code splitting and navigation layer on top of **Hyperapp 2.0**, then pre-rendered using a configurable script.

 This *layer* is a site generator / framework with goals similar to Gatsby.js, but it is simpler, lighter and is for building Hyperapp based websites.